PieckaAndrej/react-tic-tac-toe/README.md

 # react-tic-tac-toe
-Tic-tac-toe for the people made in React
+Tic-tac-toe for two people made in React